Tristan da Cunha: Land

 Tristan is primarily known for its wildlife.
 The island has been identified as an Important Bird Area by BirdLife International because there are 13 known species of breeding seabirds on the island and two species of resident land birds.
 The seabirds include northern rockhopper penguins, Atlantic yellow-nosed albatrosses, sooty albatrosses, Atlantic petrels, great-winged petrels, soft-plumaged petrels, broad-billed prions, grey petrels, great shearwaters, sooty shearwaters, Tristan skuas, Antarctic terns and brown noddies.
 Tristan and Gough Islands are the only known breeding sites in the world for the Atlantic petrel.
 Inaccessible Island is also the only known breeding ground of the spectacled petrel.
 The Tristan albatross is known to breed only on Gough and Inaccessible Islands: all nest on Gough, except for one or two pairs which nest on Inaccessible Island.

 The endemic Tristan thrush, also known as the "starchy", occurs on all of the northern islands and each has its own subspecies, with Tristan birds being slightly smaller and duller than those on Nightingale and Inaccessible.
 The endemic Inaccessible Island rail, the smallest extant flightless bird in the world, is found only on Inaccessible Island.
-In 1956, eight Gough moorhens were released at Sandy Point on Tristan, and have subsequently colonised the island.
+The Tristan Moorhen was an endemic species to Tristan, but is now extinct.
+In 1956, eight Gough moorhens were released at Sandy Point on Tristan and have subsequently colonised the island.